Updated: Jun 23

 Flower Shops - These ads can be very competitive but thrive during Valentines

 Party Rentals - Graduations and Holiday seasons are big

 Tuxedo/ Dress Rental - School Dances, weddings, and Quincinieras are year-round special events that PPC can take advantage of

-Halloween Shops - These stores can greatly benefit by having a PPC campaign
+Halloween Shops - These stores can significantly benefit by having a PPC campaign

-These businesses are a bit rarer but would gain the most exposure from having a PPC campaign around the peak season.
-Remind the client that during this time customers are searching for exactly their products.
+These businesses are rarer but would gain the most exposure from having a PPC campaign around the peak season.
+Remind the client that during this time, customers are searching for exactly their products.
 These types of businesses should be easy to convince that a PPC campaign is right for them.

 Are They Ready For An Ad Campaign?